oshikiri/build-your-own-d3/README.md

 ### Scope of This Document
 After starting to write this document, I realized that covering everything about D3 would be impossible to finish.
 So, I decided to narrow down the topics.
-Here is what this article will and will not cover:
+Here is what this document will and will not cover:

 **This document covers:**
 - The behavior and implementation of D3's basic APIs